Tangible value sustainability

 Beyond the alphabet soup, sustainability can be a powerful corporate governance and strategy tool, driving organizational effectiveness and protecting and creating financial and social value.

 Conventional approaches to sustainability focus insufficiently on tangible outcomes and incentivize paper pushing, box checking, window dressing, glossy reports, and lip service instead of effective management of sustainability issues.
-This wastes investor and corporate resources and reduces the long-term financial and macroeconomic benefits of effective sustainability work.
-Investors, companies, and society as a whole cannot afford suboptimal sustainability efforts.
+This wastes investor and corporate resources and fails to capture the long-term financial and macroeconomic benefits of effective sustainability work.
+Investors, companies, and society cannot afford suboptimal sustainability efforts.

-We help executives drive laser-focused, supremely efficient and effective sustainability activity.
+We help boards and executives drive laser-focused, supremely efficient and effective sustainability activity.

 There is a way to do sustainability that creates more business and societal value.
 We help investors and companies achieve it.